 An annuity contract purchased from an insurance company and which meets the conditions imposed through paragraph 3, Schedule 28 to the Finance Act 2004 as amended.

 An order to buy or sell a set number of shares at a specified price or better.
-They typically cost more than market orders but are especially useful if trading when the volume of deals is low or the stock is particularly volatile.
+They are especially useful if trading when the volume of deals is low or the stock is particularly volatile.

 Limit Order Criteria